i-am-bee/bee-agent-framework-starter/README.md

 Get complete visibility of the agent's inner workings via our observability stack.

 - The [MLFlow](https://mlflow.org/) is used as UI for observability.
-- The [Bee Observe](https://github.com/i-am-bee/bee-observe) is the observability service (API) for gathering traces from [Bee Agent Framework](https://github.com/i-am-bee/bee-agent-framework).
+- The [Bee Observe](https://github.com/i-am-bee/bee-observe) is the observability service (API) for gathering traces from [Bee Agent Framework](https://github.com/i-am-bee/beeai-framework).
-- The [Bee Observe Connector](https://github.com/i-am-bee/bee-observe-connector) is the observability connector that sends traces from [Bee Agent Framework](https://github.com/i-am-bee/bee-agent-framework) to [Bee Observe](https://github.com/i-am-bee/bee-observe).

 ### Instructions